Streaming approximation resistance of every ordering CSP: The streaming space lower bound

 We make several remarks on this definition.
-Firstly, note that the constraints within $\cG^{Y,\vecpi}_{q,n,\alpha,T}(\Pi)$ and $\cG^{N}_{q,n,\alpha,T}(\Pi)$ do not directly depend on $\Pi$.
-We still parameterize the distributions by $\Pi$, since they are formally distributions over $\mocsp(\Pi)$ instances; $\Pi$ also determines the set of allowed permutations $\vecpi$ in the $\yes$ case as well as the underlying arity $k$.
-However, we will omit the parameterization $(\Pi)$ when clear from context.
-Secondly, we note that when sampling an instance from $\cG^N_{q,n,\alpha,T}$, the partition $\vecb$ has no effect, and so $\cG^N_{q,n,\alpha,T}$ is completely random.
-Hence these instances fit into the standard paradigm for streaming lower bounds of ``random graphs vs. random graphs with hidden structure''.
+Firstly, note that the constraints within $\DY$ and $\DN$ do not directly depend on $\Pi$.
+We still parameterize the distributions by $\Pi$, since they are formally distributions over $\mPi$ instances; $\Pi$ also determines the arity $k$ and the set of allowed permutations $\vecpi$ in the $\yes$ case.
+Secondly, we note that when sampling an instance from $\DN$, the partition $\vecb$ is ignored, and so $\DN$ is ``random''.
+Hence these instances fit into the typical streaming lower bound ``recipe'' of ``random graphs vs. random graphs with hidden structure''.
 Finally, we observe that the number of constraints in both distributions is distributed as a sum of $m = n \alpha T$ independent Bernoulli$(\frac1{q^k})$ random variables.

-In the following section we state lemmas which highlight the main properties of the distributions above.
-See \autoref{fig:mas} for a visual interpretation of the distributions in the case of $\mas$.
+In the following section, we state lemmas which highlight the main properties of the distributions above.
+See \ref{fig:mas} for a visual interpretation of the distributions in the case of $\mas$.